radiolise/radiolise-home/README.md

 # radio·li·se landing page
-The radio·li·se landing page is located in this branch.
+The source code of the radio·li·se landing page is located in this branch.